ramluislmarmol/spam_messages_analysis/README.md

 ## Tools and Methodology
 ### Power BI
 Used Power BI to create visualizations and design a dashboard.
-Also utilized DAX Expressions such as:
+Also utilized DAX Expressions to generate month and hour tables as x-axis for the line charts.
 ```
 months =
 ADDCOLUMNS (